ohadcohen1111/GraphQlApiClientCodeGenerator/README.md

 # GraphQL Interface Generator

-The GraphQL Interface Generator is a tool that automatically generates C# interfaces from a GraphQL API.
-The tool reads the schema of a GraphQL endpoint and generates C# code for each of the API's data classes as interfaces.
-This can be useful for defining contracts between services or for generating client-side code that depends on the API.
+This program is a code generator that generates C# code from a GraphQL API schema.
+It uses the GraphQL Generator library to retrieve the schema and generate the C# code.
+The generated code includes data classes that correspond to the GraphQL schema types, and a client class that can be used to make GraphQL queries and mutations against the API.

+This program includes a method to extract the data classes from the generated code and convert them into interfaces.
+The generated interfaces can be used to implement the repository pattern in a .NET Core application.

 ## Usage